Asutosh989/rss_feeds/CONTIBUTE.md

 # How to Create a Pull Request

+  - If a issue is claimed, move on to the next issue.
+Do not duplicate yur issue.
   - Click on the fork on the top to fork this repo.
   - Go to your repo where you fork the project.
   - Hit the clone button on your repo of the forked repo and copy the given link.